apache/beam/beam-site/src/documentation/runners/dataflow.md

 The [Beam Capability Matrix]({{ site.baseurl }}/documentation/runners/capability-matrix/) documents the supported capabilities of the Cloud Dataflow Runner.

-## Cloud Dataflow Runner prerequisites and setup
+## Cloud Dataflow Runner prerequisites and setup {#setup}

-To use the Cloud Dataflow Runner, you must complete the following setup:
+To use the Cloud Dataflow Runner, you must complete the setup in the *Before you begin* section of the [Cloud Dataflow quickstart](https://cloud.google.com/dataflow/docs/quickstarts) for your chosen language.

 1. Select or create a Google Cloud Platform Console project.
 2. Enable billing for your project.
 3. Enable the required Google Cloud APIs: Cloud Dataflow, Compute Engine, Stackdriver Logging, Cloud Storage, Cloud Storage JSON, and Cloud Resource Manager.
 You may need to enable additional APIs (such as BigQuery, Cloud Pub/Sub, or Cloud Datastore) if you use them in your pipeline code.
+4. Authenticate with Google Cloud Platform.

-4. Install the Google Cloud SDK.
+5. Install the Google Cloud SDK.

-5. Create a Cloud Storage bucket.
+6. Create a Cloud Storage bucket.
-    * In the Google Cloud Platform Console, go to the Cloud Storage browser.
-    * Click **Create bucket**.
-    * In the **Create bucket** dialog, specify the following attributes:
-      * _Name_: A unique bucket name.
-Do not include sensitive information in the bucket name, as the bucket namespace is global and publicly visible.
-      * _Storage class_: Multi-Regional
-      * _Location_:  Choose your desired location
-    * Click **Create**.

-For more information, see the *Before you begin* section of the [Cloud Dataflow quickstarts](https://cloud.google.com/dataflow/docs/quickstarts).

-### Specify your dependency
+### Specify your dependency {#dependency}

 <span class="language-java">When using Java, you must specify your dependency on the Cloud Dataflow Runner in your `pom.xml`.</span>
 ```java